 ABOT College of Health Sciences and Technology is a private Health and Technology institution located at Dominase, on the Kumasi-Bekwai road, within the Bekwai District, in the Ashanti Region, Ghana.
 It is located in a serene grassy environment, on the rolling hills (situated at the highest elevation), with a panoramic view from its new-township location of Dominase.
 ABOT’s 8-foot, gated-walls enclosing a landscape of trees and horticulture that espouse nature, devoid of traffic, noise, and removed from the hustles and bustles of cities provide a secure and conducive environment for teaching and learning.
-Geo-located at latitude 6.515154o and longitude -1.657378o, and about 300-feet off the Kumasi-Bekwai road, makes the College geographically accessible to all people.
+Geo-located at latitude 6.65o and longitude -1.63o, and about 300-feet off the Kumasi-Bekwai road, makes the College geographically accessible to all people.
 The campus is also guarded by state-of-the-art CCTV (closed-circuit TV) Internet-enabled, 24/7 night-vision cameras for anywhere-anytime view of activities on campus, as well as 24-hour security guards.
 The College is across (half a kilometer) from the nearest SDA Hospital, 4 kilometers from a Private Hospital at Anwea-Nkwanta, and within 10 kilometers from Government and Private (Catholic) Hospitals, respectively located at Bekwai and Agroyesum (in the Manso District).

 Construction of ABOT College began in August 2012, and its functional buildings/units were completed in August 2015.
 The initial plan focused on erecting the ground-levels of each unit in order to develop a holistic campus for various academic, administrative, and residential purposes.
 (See the Gallery of pictures at this website: http://abotcollege.edu.gh.)
-Built on about 3-acre land, the College’s construction began with the ground-level of the classroom structure in August 2012, and within 6 months thereafter, and sometimes overlapping, the Administration unit and the first residential hall were added.
+Built on about 3-acre land, the College’s construction began with the ground-level of the classroom structure in August 2012, and within 6 months thereafter, and sometimes overlapping, the first residential hall was added.
 Finding the need to feed students and serve the needs of staff and faculty, the dining and kitchen combined unit was then constructed during 2013.
 In the latter part 2013 and into 2014, the second residential hall was constructed in parallel with other supporting units (general sanitation block, power house, security post), including installation of wooden frames, landscaping and parking spaces.
 In the early part of 2015, the major construction works were completed; efforts were then directed toward the installation of electrical fixtures, furnishings, painting, and classroom and laboratory instrumentation.

 The infrastructure of the institution is solidly constructed and neatly arranged in a spacious compound.
 The classrooms are air-conditioned and well-ventilated to reduce air pollution and illuminated to improve vision.
 A mechanized borehole provides uninterrupted potable water for residential and campus-wide use.
 The 120-seated, fully-equipped cafeteria and kitchen, managed by a qualified matron, serves nutritious food prepared under hygienic condition to promote healthy living.
 (The well touted Adventist vegetarian diet for healthy-living is encouraged.)
 The campus has a 20-seat modern water-closet facility for general use, separate water-closet facilities dedicated to the two residential halls, mowed landscaped compound, and clean classrooms to enhance cleanliness and personal hygiene.